jankaszel/hyperwell-thesis/chapters/implementation.md

 [^hapi]: Hapi is a production-ready web framework: <https://hapi.dev/>.
 Hapi is written in JavaScript and runs in the Node.js runtime.
 With a variety of plugins, its functionality can be extended, for example by adding support for the WebSocket protocol.
 [^ldp-containers]: With Linked Data, resources can be grouped into containers: <https://www.w3.org/TR/ldp/#ldpc>.
 These containers can assort entities semantically: “Each resource created in the application or site is created within an instance of one of these container-like entities, and users can list the existing artifacts within one”.

 [^websocket-subprotocols]: The WebSocket protocol supports the use of specific subprotocols [@fette2011, p.
 12].
 Frameworks and services can leverage these subprotocols for imposing their own structured communication paradigms.
-Yet, for the sake of simplicity and compatibility, the gateway subscription endpoint purely relies on the WebSocket protocol as a stream for pushing data to clients in real-time.
+Yet for the sake of simplicity and compatibility, the gateway subscription endpoint purely relies on the WebSocket protocol as a stream for pushing data to clients in real-time.
 [^hypermerge-watch]: Automerge, the underlying CRDT of Hypermerge, provides a more low-level API that poses little assumption on how exactly changes are transmitted.
 With the `Automerge.getChanges()` method, changeset between two states can be propagated explicitly.
 [^uuid]: UUIDs have been specified on RFC 4122: <https://www.ietf.org/rfc/rfc4122.txt>.